Our Narrowboat Adventure on The Thames Ring

 John Ruskin was likely the most important art critic of his century.
 This building relies on his strong view that architecture should be shaped by the natural world.

-So far, this trip showed us wonderful examples of Pre Raphael Art and Architecture.
+So far, this trip showed us wonderful examples of Pre Raphaelite Art and Architecture.
 This building highlights the movement’s vision of science and art.
-My key take- away, was- be true to nature.
+My key takeaway was- to be true to nature.

 Notice the striking glass and iron roof.
 In the museum court are 126 columns.
 Each one is made of a different, decorative British rock.
 The carvings of natural plant materials were copied from true examples in the Oxford Botanical Garden.